MSc in Economics

 Is it for me?

 Yes, if you are interested in receiving the training required to enter a PhD programme in Economics or to work as an economist in government or a private sector organisation.
-MSc students are exposed to a broad range of economics research expertise which helps them to identify where their research interests lie.
-They are also guided through the process of developing a research idea and presenting their findings.
+Our MSc students are exposed to a broad range of analytical tools and methodological approaches, which helps them to develop their academic research interests, as well broadening their set of transferable skills.
+Students are also guided through the process of developing a research idea into a high-quality paper and presentation.

 A significant number of MSc students have gone on to PhD study at leading universities around the world such as Boston University, Duke University, New York University, Oxford, LSE, University College London, University of Queensland and Trinity College Dublin.
-Graduates are also highly sought after by employers who value analytical and problem-solving skills.
+Graduates are also highly sought after by private sector employers and non-governmental organisations who value analytical and problem-solving skills.

 What are the admission requirements?

 Candidates should normally have achieved at least a second-class honours, Grade 1 degree that has a significant quantitative component.
-Applications are welcomed from candidates with single or joint honours Economics degrees, Business or BComm degrees with final-year Economics options, and Maths, Physics, Computer Science or Engineering graduates.
+Applications are welcomed from candidates with single or joint honours Economics degrees, or degrees with a large share of final-year Economics options or a large quantitative component.

 Please visit the admissions requirements section for additional details.

-For further information please contact the MSc Course Coordinator Professor Vahagn Galstyan:
+For academic queries please contact the MSc Programme Director Professor Marvin Suesse.